How to Install Behavior Packs & Addons on Your Bedrock Server (/docs/minecraft-bedrock/addon-setup)

 }

-The modules.type should be "data" for a behavior pack (or "script" for Script API packs).
+The `modules.type` should be `"data"` for a behavior pack (or `"script"` for Script API packs).

-Upload to the server
+Upload to the server [#upload-to-the-server]

-In the XGamingServer Panel, click Files in the sidebar.
-Navigate to the behavior_packs/ directory in the server root and upload the extracted pack folder.
+In the [XGamingServer Panel](https://panel.xgamingserver.com), click **Files** in the sidebar.
+Navigate to the `behavior_packs/` directory in the server root and upload the extracted pack folder.

-Activate the pack in your world
+Activate the pack in your world [#activate-the-pack-in-your-world]

-Navigate to worlds/<your-world-name>/ and open world_behavior_packs.json.
+Navigate to `worlds/<your-world-name>/` and open `world_behavior_packs.json`.
 Add your pack's UUID and version:

 [